michaelolayiwola12-arch/secure-assignment-submission-lab/README.md

 # Secure Assignment Submission Lab

+This project demonstrates practical implementation of cryptographic security controls in real-world scenarios.

 This project is a simple cybersecurity lab that demonstrates the four major information security principles:

 - Confidentiality